weddings

 I think the final reason that black has become the bridesmaid dress colour de jour is that white has become newly fashionable for the bride.
 A few years ago, many modern women felt they should opt for Ivory, or cream rather than traditional white because they were already living with their partners before the wedding.
 The tide seems to have turned now, and many modern women are once again opting for white as their wedding colour of choice.
 And what goes better with white than black?
 Look at the amazing Cecil Beaton creations for the Ascot scene in My Fair Lady.
 Look at the stunning Audrey Hepburn Givenchy dress for Sabrina, or Julia Roberts collecting her Oscar in vintage Valentino.
 These were all black and white creations and looked totally stunning.

 When I look back at some of the weddings I have attended over the years, I often find myself giggling over the crazy frocks some bridesmaids have been made to endure in the name of friendship.
-I think I can safely predict that my stylish BLACK evening dress will not elicit the same roars of laughter in years to come.
+My stylish BLACK evening dress has not elicited the same roars of laughter in the years since.
 Hallelujah to that!

 Sharing is caring!